koukibadr/Cherry-Toast/README.md

   /// height attribute define the toast height final double? height;

-  ///Enable taost constraints customization (by default it's null) final BoxConstraints? constraints;
+  /// Enable taost constraints customization (by default it's null) final BoxConstraints? constraints;

-  ///indicate whether the toast animation is enabled or not
+  /// Indicate whether the toast animation is enabled or not
-  ///by default the toast animation is enabled final bool disableToastAnimation;
+  /// by default the toast animation is enabled final bool disableToastAnimation;

   /// Indicate toast should inherit theme colors sheme, to apply in background
   /// and shadow color.
   final bool inheritThemeColors;

-  ///Callback invoked when toast get dismissed (closed by button or dismissed automtically) final Function()? onToastClosed;
+  /// Callback invoked when toast get dismissed (closed by button or dismissed automtically) final Function()? onToastClosed;

+  /// Horizontal alignment display of the toast content final CrossAxisAlignment horizontalAlignment;

+  /// The space rendered between the title and description widgets. final double titleDescriptionMargin;

+  /// The space rendered between the description and actions widgets. final double descriptionActionMargin;
 ```